Starfish-develop/Starfish/README.md

 The Model and lnprob classes will require their own full suite that will be different than grid_tools

 If a function requires a parameter and it's not in the parameter list, it looks up the default value.

+#When will we use only three paramaters?

+#The master grid (whether created from PHOENIX, Kurucz, or BT-Settl) will always have an alpha label.

+#We may actually only want to interpolate in 3 values, if we are fixing alpha.
+This means the interpolator can be
+#queried with only temp, logg, and Z.

 Effbot: Two other uses are local caches/memoization; e.g.